Sir Henry Wellcome Postdoctoral Fellowships

-The fellowship should normally include periods in more than one laboratory, either in the UK or overseas.
+The fellowship should include periods in more than one research location, either in the UK or overseas.
 There is no time limit on the amount of time spent outside the sponsoring institution.
-However, recipients are encouraged to maintain a strong link with their host institution during the award.
+However, recipients are encouraged to maintain a strong link with their sponsoring institution during the award.

 Candidates will normally be expected to return to UK/Republic of Ireland before termination of the fellowship.

-Schedule for preliminary applications submitted to 9 November 2012 deadline:
+Schedule for preliminary applications submitted to the 9 October 2015 deadline: